-A major source of wear and tear on your teeth is bruxism, or tooth grinding and clenching.
+A major source of wear and tear on your teeth is bruxism, which is commonly known as tooth grinding and clenching.
 This unconscious habit is often related to stress or to a misaligned bite, and over time can cause irreversible damage.
 To protect your teeth and relieve sore jaw muscles, the Arizona Periodontal Group offers bruxism treatment as part of our general dentistry services.

-“To protect your teeth and relieve sore jaw muscles, the Arizona Periodontal Group offers bruxism treatment as part of our general dentistry services.”
+“To protect your teeth and relieve sore jaw muscles, the Arizona Periodontal Group offers teeth grinding treatment as part of our dental services.”

 Tooth clenching often occurs while you’re asleep or distracted, so you may not have the opportunity to notice that it’s happening.
 Some effects that may indicate tooth grinding are:

 · Frequent dull headaches when you wake up

 · Sore, tense, or stiff neck and jaw muscles

 · Wear on teeth causing flattened chewing surfaces, exposed dentin, and/or tooth sensitivity

 Your tooth grinding may also be witnessed by a partner or family member as you sleep; the grinding noise is often audible to others nearby.